suefeng/earth-meteorite-landings/README.md

 ## Future implementations:

-- Add automated tests
+- [ ] Add automated tests
-- Finish adding a way to submit and remove favorites
+- [x] Finish adding a way to submit and remove favorites
-- Create a user signup system
+- [ ]Create a user signup system
-- Create user login and session
+- [ ]Create user login and session
-- Provide another way to view data other than just in a table
+- [ ] Provide another way to view data other than just in a table
-- Improve table display, especially the Geolocation column
+- [x] Improve table display, especially the Geolocation column
-- More mobile-friendly display
+- [ ] More mobile-friendly display
+- [ ] Another more visually appealing way to display data such as cards, geolocation on a map with tooltips or info showing when zoomed in more, a graph for representing the number of meteorites per year etc
+- [ ] A better way to handle when the api is down such as refetching, and displaying a message to the user that the data is temporarily unavailable
+- [x] Darkmode enabled